The words “leader” and “manager” are often used interchangeably, but they’re not the same thing. We’ll walk you through the differences.

 I remember when I left active duty in the Marine Corps and started working in the private sector.
 Beyond the many obvious differences between these two worlds, nothing was as surprising as how the word “leader” was used.

-In the Marine Corps, everyone – despite rank, role, responsibility – was considered a leader and aspired to lead.
-Everyone was also taught the exact same leadership principles, to ensure we all knew the fundamentals of leadership … even if the only person we were leading was ourselves.
+In the Marine Corps, everyone – despite rank, role, or responsibility – was considered a leader and aspired to lead.
+Everyone was also taught the exact same USMC leadership principles, to ensure we all knew the fundamentals of leadership … even if the only person we were leading was ourselves.
+The leadership principles of the USMC were based on the core values of honor, courage, and commitment, and sought to develop ethical and moral behavior, mental and physical endurance, sound judgment, and teamwork.

 In the private sector, the term “leader” was used more sparingly and, when it was, it referred to a small section of people in an organization – managers.
 “Leaders” were managers, and managers were leaders.
 These two words were used interchangeably, as if they meant the same thing.